AvanzaBank/mimer/CONTRIBUTING.md

 # Contributing to Mimer
 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.

-For non-trivial contributions (i.e other than fixing spelling errors etc) you should create a ticket in the issue tracker to discuss your contribution before forking and sending a pull request.
+For non-trivial contributions (i.e. other than fixing spelling errors etc.) you should create a ticket in the issue tracker to discuss your contribution before forking and sending a pull request.

 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.